infosec-intern/vscode-yara/README.md

 Syntax Highlighting for the YARA pattern matching language

 ## Installation
-Copy the 'yara' directory into your $HOME/.vscode/extensions folder and restart Visual Studio Code
+* Manual: Copy the 'yara' directory into your $HOME/.vscode/extensions folder and restart Visual Studio Code
+* Auto: Run `ext install yara` in Visual Studio Code

 ## Problems?
 If you encounter an issue with the syntax, feel free to create an issue/pull request!